When the Who Returned With a Grand Statement on ‘Endless Wire’

 They had carried on with a reunion tour in 2002 despite the death of bassist John Entwistle, then released two new songs (“Old Red Wine” and “Real Good Looking Boy”) on hits package The Who: Then and Now.
 But a new album?
 C’mon, the band hadn’t released a new LP since 1982’s It’s Hard.
 Even diehards thought that was unlikely.

-Yet somehow — with Keith Moon and Entwistle gone and decades of studio inactivity — the two surviving members, Pete Townshend and Roger Daltrey, managed to find the time, energy and friendship to make the minor masterpiece Endless Wire.
+Yet somehow, surviving members Pete Townshend and Roger Daltrey managed to find the time, energy and friendship to make the minor masterpiece Endless Wire, even with Keith Moon and Entwistle gone and after decades of studio inactivity.
 Released on Oct.
 30, 2006, Endless Wire hit No. 7 on the Billboard 200 and No. 9 on the U.K. album chart, and even sent tough rock gem “It’s Not Enough” into the Top 40 of Billboard Mainstream Rock Tracks chart.
 More importantly, it scratched an itch Who fans sorely needed.

 In early 2005, Townshend and Daltrey were already talking about another reunion.
 Then Zak Starkey, son of Ringo Starr and The Who's touring drummer since the mid-'90s, took over behind the kit for Oasis.
 All the sudden, the Who’s shaky movement toward a new record and tour faltered.

 “Roger and I spoke about trying to replace him, but decided to wait.
 It turned out to be a long wait," Townshend told me during the Endless Wire tour in 2006.
 “However, as I didn't have a complete album of songs ready, I didn't panic.
 By March, however, things had deteriorated somewhat between Roger and myself, only with respect to communication.
 It was a rather bleak period, and in the end we agreed to cancel the plans on the table.”